Whether you’re new to the idea or have been using it for a while, it can be confusing figuring out how to take CBD oil without the proper guidance.

 With that said, a lot of people claim they do experience rapid effects, so once again this seems to be something that varies from person to person depending on their endocannabinoid systems.

-If you are attempting to take CBD oil to help reduce a specific complaint, such as insomnia, pain, inflammation or anxiety, we would recommend taking CBD every day for 2 weeks in the first instance.
+We would recommend taking CBD every day for 2 weeks in the first instance.

 At the end of the two weeks, you may well find you have noticed a significant improvement, in which case you should of course continue using CBD oil.